 Advertisement

 Excalibur

 In Arthurian literature, there are two versions of how King Arthur received this sword.
-In the first version, he obtained his throne by pulling this sword from a huge stone, while in the second it was given to Arthur by the ‘Lady of the Lake’.
+In the first version, he obtained his throne by pulling this sword from a huge stone.
+In the other version, it was given to Arthur by the ‘Lady of the Lake’ and that, when the king lay mortally wounded after his last battle, he ordered one of his knights to throw it back into the lake.
 Chretien de Troyes described this sword, which was also known as Caledfwlch or Caliburn, as “the finest sword that there was, which sliced through iron as through wood.”

+Advertisement